nanoproductions/dev-with-nano-blog/README.md

 ## Notifications

+There is now a RSS feed available.
+Just point it at: devwithnano.netlify.app/rss.xml

 If you are interested in being in the know for when I release my new posts, just follow this repo and whenever there is a commit or pull request merge, you should then know a new post is around the corner.

 ## Github Actions